alajet/awesome-machine-translation/README.md

 - [SMT Corpus Tools](https://smt-corpus-tools.readthedocs.io) - A tool set to process corpus files for machine translation.

 ## Tutorials and Blogs 🎒
+- [Course: Foundations of A.I. in Machine Translation] (https://alexatranslations.com/course/foundations-of-ai-in-machine-translation-course/) - Looking to become certified in the Foundations of A.I. in Machine Translation?
+Learn from industry experts, including Joachim Lépine, Jason Cox, Kate Cryderman and Miki Velemirovich!
 - [Build Your Own ‘Google Translate’-Quality Machine Translation System](https://medium.com/@ageitgey/build-your-own-google-translate-quality-machine-translation-system-d7dc274bd476) - A blog post that explains how to built a NMT.
 - [ChatGPT-translation.py](https://gist.github.com/ymoslem/cc46564d23857883aeeec136436fac23) - Minimal working code for translation with GPT-4.
 - [Jindřich’s Blog](https://jlibovicky.github.io/) - Remarks and comments on natural language processing, artificial intelligence, and their potential social impact.